skafdasschaf/lilypond-tools/README.md

 ### Class options

 Type and default value in parentheses.
-- `parts` (Boolean, false): indicates whether the TOC contains parts
-- `tocgenre` (Boolean, false): indicates whether the TOC contains a genre for each movement
-- `toe` (Boolean, true): indicates whether the commentary contains a table of emendations
 - `movcol` (Boolean, true): indicates whether the table of emendations contains a "Mov[ement]" column
+- `abbrwidth` (length, 3em): width of the first column in the list of abbreviations and the list of sources
 - `shortnamesize` (number, 80): font size for the composer name in the title page head
 - `shorttitlesize` (number, 60): font size for the work title in the title page head
-- `abbrwidth` (length, 3em): width of the first column in the list of abbreviations and the list of sources
+- `tocstyle` (string, `none`): selects a style for the table of contents
+  - `none`: do not print a TOC
+  - `default`: print a normal TOC
+  - `ref`: print a manual TOC using labels
+  - `ref-genre`: print a manual TOC using labels; include a genre
+- `toe` (Boolean, true): indicates whether the commentary contains a table of emendations

 ### Formatting